 If you are expecting a quick response, be aware that there might be delays based up the time of the year.
 You can read more about French holidays dates here.

 II.
-Business Attire and Style
+Business dress code and attire

 1) Suits versus Casual wear